jentery/engl425/index.md

 You should *not* circulate your review publicly or online (beyond the course Brightspace).

-Submit your response now (link coming soon).

 ***

 ### Prompt 4

-*A response to this prompt is due via Brightspace (link coming soon) by 5pm on Monday, April 19th.
+*A response to this prompt is due via Brightspace by 5pm on Monday, April 19th.
 Extensions until Thursday, April 22nd at 5pm will be available upon request by email.*

 Since responding to the third prompt, you've read *Daytripper* and *Special Exits*, studied time as both a theme and device in comics, surveyed graphic memoirs and metacomics, changed the lettering of a panel, sketched yourself as a character, and analyzed the various meanings or dimensions of culture in the context of comics and contemporary America.
 You also selected and shared a comic with the class.
 This final prompt asks you to either conduct a comparative analysis of *Daytripper* and *Special Exits* or argue for the inclusion of another comic in this syllabus.